 Filament is an open source WebGL Real-time 3D renderer built for Web.
 It uses C++ with an intention to be a mobile-first 3D platform.
-Filament is developed and released by Google as part of their open source projects.
-Though it targets multi-platform (Android, iOS, Linux, Mac OSX,& Windows) with mobile-focused intentions, it's not popular among developers yet.
+Filament is developed and released by Google as part of their open-source projects.
+Though it targets multi-platform (Android, iOS, Linux, macOS, & Windows) with mobile-focused intentions, it's not popular among developers yet.
 It's a fairly new library, but in time it may catch the attention of game developers.

 - Mobile-first (Android/ iOS) WebGL physics & 3D graphics engine